Indian Army ranks and insignia: Brevet

-Honorary ranks and honour, also called brevet, are granted in the Indian Army, and its branches such as India Territorial Army (TA), for various reasons.
-These ranks may not entitle the rank holder to pay, pension, or perks (e.g. ranks given to celebrities).
+Honorary ranks and honors, also called brevet, are granted in the Indian Army and its branches such as India Territorial Army (TA), for various reasons.
+These ranks may not entitle the rank holder to pay, pension, or perks (e.g., ranks given to celebrities).

 Retiring Soldiers

 Since the time of the British Raj, exemplary soldiers who are about to retire are given honorary ranks, usually a few days before their retirement, although these ranks can be granted at any time.
 Examples include the grant of the rank of Field Marshal, which is rarely granted.
 Most frequently, honorary ranks that are granted are those of junior commissioned officers, which are granted 1 or 2 weeks before retirement.

 Prominent citizens as brand ambassadors

-In order to inspire Indian youths to join the Indian Army, and to acknowledge contributions towards the nation, honorary ranks are awarded to the accomplished and eminent personalities who act as brand ambassadors for the defence forces.
+In order to inspire Indian youths to join the Indian Army and to acknowledge contributions towards the nation, honorary ranks are awarded to the accomplished and eminent personalities who act as brand ambassadors for the defence forces.
 The following were awarded honorary titles: